1988 United States House of Representatives election in Vermont: Candidates

+Campaign

 On April 8, 1987, Paul N. Poirier, the Majority Leader of the Vermont House of Representatives, announced that he would seek the Democratic nomination for congressional election.
+He faced Peter Welch, the president pro tempore of the Vermont Senate, James A. Guest, the former Secretary of State of Vermont, and Dolores Sandoval, a professor at the University of Vermont.

+Results

-Poirier defeated Welch, Guest, and Sandoval in the primary with 41.27% of the popular vote.
+Poirier defeated Welch, Guest, and Sandoval in the primary with 33.98% of the popular vote.

 Minor parties and other candidates

-Independent
+Bernie Sanders

 Bernie Sanders won election as Mayor of Burlington, Vermont, in the 1981 mayoral election as an independent and won reelection in the 1983, 1985, and 1987 elections.
 Sanders had run for governor in the 1986 election and had received 14.45% of the popular vote in the election and support from one member of the state legislature.
 During the 1987 campaign Sanders stated that he would not seek reelection in 1989, stating that "eight years is enough and I think it is time for new leadership, which does exist within the coalition, to come up".
-Sanders announced on March 10, 1988, that he would run in the election as an independent candidate.
+Sanders announced on March 10, 1988, that he would run in the Congressional election as an independent candidate.
 Terry Bouricius served as Sanders' campaign treasurer.
 During the campaign he received the support of the Rainbow Coalition.

-Other
+Other parties

 Jim Hedbor announced that he would run in the election with the Libertarian nomination on February 25, 1988, at a press conference in Montpelier, Vermont.
 Hedbor won the Libertarian primary without opposition.

 Peter Diamondstone, who had unsuccessfully ran for a seat in the United States House of Representatives five times, announced on June 3, 1988, that he would run in the election with the nomination of the Liberty Union Party.
 Diamondstone faced no opposition in the party's primary.
 Diamondstone also sought the position of Vermont Attorney General during the 1988 election.
 During the campaign he accused his opponents of excluding the candidates of smaller parties from debates and forums.

 Morris Earle, who had unsuccessfully ran in five elections including for Vermont's at-large congressional district in 1986, announced that he would run and appeared on the Small Is Beautiful ballot line.